Content warning for sexual violence. Also, every sort of violence. Quite the lurid read.

-Not only useless to the plot and hence earning no sympathy from the reader, Urabe is never redeemed by improving as a person.
-He never relates to Helen as a person, but only as a tool for his ego.
-One of his final actions is to rape Izumi again, this time more graphically (619-621).
+Not only useless to the plot and hence earning no sympathy from the reader, Urabe undergoes no redemption.
+He never relates to Helen as a person but only as a tool for his ego.
+One of his final actions is to rape Izumi again, this time more graphically (619–621).
 Yeah, let’s really give this woman’s meaningless suffering a good wallow!
 Yet the story treats Urabe as though his wretched life, a life spent abusing his patients and stabbing his best friend in the back, ended well.
 Helen gives birth to his child, and the infant is not dog-faced.
 Does Tezuka have the audacity to liken Urabe to the angel who impregnated the Virgin Mary?
 That might seem like an interpretive leap, but the Christian portions of the book are extreme and unsubtle enough to support it.
 In any event, this resolution and Osanai’s continued love for Urabe removed any doubt in my mind that the treacherous serial rapist is meant to be read as manipulative and Helen’s love for him as a coerced mark of abuse.

 Urabe’s half of the book—so most of the book—is not only offensive, but a waste of time.
 This could be the point: an abuser, no matter his intentions, cannot really do good in the world.
 However, if that is what Tezuka intended, the story fails to give that impression.
 It just feels sloppy.
 I hate Urabe in a way I rarely hate fictional characters, and Tezuka made me suffer alongside this creep for hundreds of pages for no payoff.
 Made me?
 Well, I could have put the book down.
-I do not object to a story about a detestable character, but I do when the author, judging from the events of the story, does not realize the character is detestable.
+I do not object to a story about a detestable character in of itself, but I do when the author does not seem to realize the character is detestable.

 There is plenty of trauma to go around, though.
 Osanai is also a rape victim.
 His half of the book, though not outstanding, drips with more interest than Urabe’s.
 But no worries, it has no shortage of nudity and violence.
 Remember how Osanai abandons Izumi for Tazu very early on, and then Tazu is raped and also murdered?
 Her killer comes back near the end and still offers no motive or explanation for what happened beyond lust: “Don’t know what came over me, but when the woman was alone, I had to have her” (684).
 But since this hollow character, initially framed as a major antagonist, is another plot thread to nowhere, I will not mention him again.

 Osanai, though a vengeful atheist, also wants to be like Jesus: “If only doctors were like Christ… with the power to revive the dead just by touching them, or to heal the sick” (555).
-But, unlike the failure Urabe, Osanai actually is a Christ figure, suffering for his honorable beliefs when the JSA power structure turns on him, then undergoing trials and temptations in the desert before selflessly healing poor people in a village of refugees.
+But, unlike the failure Urabe, Osanai, like Helen, is a Christ figure, suffering for his honorable beliefs when the JSA power structure turns on him and then undergoing trials and temptations in the desert before selflessly healing poor people in a village of refugees.
 Certainly seems Jesusy to me.

 Reika first appears in Chapter 6, set in the depraved nightmare world of Mahn’s palace, where rich men hold orgies while watching poor people perform, suffer, and die.
 Which sounds kind of like a microcosm of the world at large, but certainly fits in with the “humans becoming beasts” theme.
 Reika first appears as a nude dancer who contorts like a pretzel before an aid covers her in batter and fries her in a cauldron of boiling oil.
 Surprisingly, given what else we have seen of Mahn, she survives!
 It becomes clear Tezuka has more in mind for this character than an excuse to draw tits.
 After a dog rapes Osanai for Mahn’s amusement, Reika comforts him backstage.
 She, too, is one of the enslaved.
 Naked, she takes Osanai’s canine snout in her hands and tells him: